 Now at almost six hundred dollars less, the profit potential in platinum could be substantial, if it can regain its normal relationship.

 Throwing the Bones.
 In ancient cultures, animal bones were heated and tossed onto a mat, looking for "patterns" to predict the future.
-Today, Elliott microWavers, Japanese Candlestickers and other precious metals' "bone throwers" seek to divine data from charts and graphs.
+Today, Elliott microWavers, Japanese Candlestickers, and other precious metals' "bone throwers," seek to divine data from charts and graphs.

-In fact, we use some of those tools ourselves.
+We use some of those tools ourselves.
 But occasionally, a massively profitable opportunity arises when a sector has reached a certain "tenor" that a bone toss can't tease out.